 Bats and Rabies

-- Prevent bats from entering living quarters or occupied spaces in homes, schools, and other similar areas where they might contact people and pets.
+- Prevent bats from entering living quarters or occupied spaces (like homes, schools, and other similar areas where they might contact people and pets)

 Rabies cases among humans in this country are rare due to the improved rabies vaccination programs for pets and for people who are bitten.
 The best way to prevent the spread of rabies to humans and to pets is by keeping pets properly vaccinated, along with control of stray dogs, cats and wildlife that can carry disease.